 Skip to content

-The WA Network of Alcohol and Other Drug Agencies (WANADA) received funding from the Office for Aboriginal and Torres Strait Islander Health (OATSIH) and the WA Drug and Alcohol Office (DAO) to further develop the Western Australian alcohol and other drug sector quality framework to a culturally secure, nationally recognised Accreditation framework.
+The Western Australian (WA) Network of Alcohol and Other Drug Agencies (WANADA) received funding from the Office for Aboriginal and Torres Strait Islander Health (OATSIH) and the Drug and Alcohol Office (DAO) of WA to further develop the Western Australian alcohol and other drug sector quality framework to a culturally secure, nationally recognised Accreditation framework.
 The Accreditation framework is intended to provide a sector-specific, culturally secure alternative accreditation process for alcohol and other drug (AOD) services across Australia.

 WANADA sought feedback from organisations and individuals who deliver services to Aboriginal and Torres Strait Islander consumers and a consultation process was implemented in the development of the Standard for culturally secure practice.